-NORD gratefully acknowledges Morie Gertz, MD, Chair of Medicine, Mayo Clinic, for assistance in the preparation of this report.
+NORD gratefully acknowledges Morie Gertz, MD, Mayo Clinic, for assistance in the preparation of this report.

 Symptoms of Waldenström’s macroglobulinemia usually begin gradually.
 Common symptoms are fatigue and loss of energy due to anemia.
 Bleeding from the nose and gums may also occur, and tingling in the fingers and toes is often seen (peripheral neuropathy).
 Examination may also reveal enlarged liver, spleen, or lymph nodes.
 Blurring or vision impairment may also occur due to changes in blood flow through the blood vessels that serve the retina.
 The symptoms are quite variable depending on the effect of the thickened (viscous) blood on the organ involved.